 Millie Rose Bespoke Floral Creations | Millie Brake

 In November 2013 I was working full time as a supervisor in my village pub & restaurant.
 After completing a degree in fine art back in 2011 I didn’t know what to do next in my life so I used this time as a stop-gap to work out my future.
 One day my Mum asked me “Have you ever thought about Floristry?”
 My Mum used to attend a local flower arranging club which she loved doing as a hobby, and because it’s creative it would go hand in hand with my degree.
 After giving it some thought I figured I needed to give it a go.
 So I went to a taster session that the local College held for absolute beginners, and I absolutely fell in love with it!
-So much so that I booked my level 1 and 2 courses in Floristry a week later.
-In 2015 I graduated with my diploma and was lucky enough to find work in a florist shop straight away.
+So much so that I booked Floristry course a week later.

 Now, I’m nearly 18 months into being self-employed and honestly haven’t looked back.
 Being your own boss is such an amazing experience, it isn’t easy by any means.
 But I really wouldn’t change it for the world.